nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 ## How it Works

 The **`Nginx One Console`**, is part of the F5 Networks Distributed Cloud Software as a Service (SaaS) product.
 This Service provides a Web Console, inventory and storage, and features needed by Nginx administrators.
 The Nginx One Service is under constant development and service delivery, as new features are added, enhanced, updated and explanded.
 Nginx admins can use the One Console for many kinds of routine opertional and administrative tasks.
-This lab exercise is offered as a Test Drive of most of these features.
+This lab exercise is provided as an Overview and Test Drive of most of these features.

 ![NGINX Agent](media/nginx-agent-icon.png)